 There are huge differences between cruise insurance policies—and not every policy covers every type of event.
 That’s why it always pays to read the fine print in a travel insurance policy before you purchase it to know what you’re getting in advance.

 Every insurance policy has different eligibility requirements for your family members; generally, the factors covered should be up-front and clearly defined when purchasing the plan.
-You can always reach out to GoReady with questions about policies and coverage.
+You can always reach out to Aegis with questions about policies and coverage.